Your source for Colorado cannabis

 For recreational consumers, marijuana delivery services are not permitted.

-If you are a medical patient, your direct caregiver has the ability to deliver marijuana and marijuana products directly to you.
-This is commonly reserved for immobile patients and those in underserved communities but can be utilized by any valid medical patient with a designated caregiver.
+If you are a medical cardholder, your direct caregiver has the ability to deliver marijuana and marijuana products directly to you.
+This is commonly reserved for immobile cardholders and those in underserved communities but can be utilized by any valid medical cardholder with a designated caregiver.

 Since cannabis is still federally illegal, banks are in a precarious position.
 Any funds received for federally-illegal activities could put the bank at risk.
 In addition, federal funds cannot be used to lend to marijuana businesses or recover funds in the event of fraud or theft.